HIAS in the United States

 Office Locations: Silver Spring, Maryland (Headquarters) and New York City

-Additionally, HIAS partners with Jewish Family Services and other social service organizations to resettle refugees in nearly 20 cities across the country.
-To view the full list of partners, click here.
+HIAS partners with Jewish Family Services and other social service organizations to resettle refugees at 24 sites across the country; view the full list of our partners.

 REFUGEES IN THE UNITED STATES

-After refugees clear these vetting procedures and take part in other pre-arrival activities, each case is matched with one of nine resettlement agencies (RAs).
+After refugees clear U.S. Government vetting procedures and take part in other pre-arrival activities, each case is matched with one of nine resettlement agencies (RAs).
 The resettlement agencies then match the needs of each case with resources available in a local community.
-If an incoming case already has family in the U.S., they will likely be resettled near or with them.
+If an incoming case already has family in the U.S., attempts will be made to resettle them nearby.